MarcFord/flask-graylog/examples/oci/README.md

 # Oracle Cloud Infrastructure (OCI) Logging Flask Example

-This example demonstrates how to integrate Flask with Oracle Cloud Infrastructure Logging using the `flask-network-logging` package.
+This example demonstrates how to integrate Flask with Oracle Cloud Infrastructure Logging using the `flask-remote-logging` package.

 ## Features